 For many years, WACCC has had a lending library in an effort to promote family literacy and parent-child interaction

 We are fortunate to have a community college minutes down the road, with which we have a great professional relationship with.
 We are happy to communicate with the college for information, per parents requests.
-Education Connection, a local agency that provides adult education is also within reach should the need arise for parents.
+EdAdvance, a local agency that provides adult education is also within reach should the need arise for parents.
 We are ready and willing to provide this information to our families.

 The community college has an impressive library available to students.
-Additionally, the Beardsley & Memorial Library is nearby and offers a variety of programs for children and adults.
+Additionally, the Beardsley Library is nearby and offers a variety of programs for children and adults.

 Incorporation of Pre-Literacy Activities/Teacher Training

 As a NAEYC accredited and School Readiness early childhood program, WACCC is committed to providing the most educational environment and activities as possible, incorporating elements of the “whole child” perspective, which of course includes the area of pre-literacy development.
-WACCC utilizes the CT Frameworks Curriculum for our School Readiness preschool.
-Teachers plan a weekly curriculum, basing their activities upon developmental benchmarks which, with teacher support and guidance, the children strive to meet.

 Beginning in infancy, children are exposed to literacy on a daily basis, first as quiet observers, their senses working overtime.
 WACCC understands this, and continuously strive s to support literacy throughout the age groups.
 To begin, children in our program are given literacy opportunities simply in the classroom environment.
 All cubbies, cots and cribs are labeled clearly with each child’s name.
 Similarly, toy bins, shelving and furniture is labeled for children to become familiar with letters and words.
 As children move on throughout the classrooms they are exposed to rapidly escalating number of literacy activities.